wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 }
 ```

-Note that the component has `ChangeDetectionStrategy.OnPush` turned on, so it means we assume the new reference will come as the input.
-The component accepts a numeric parameter but there is no reference to streams.
+Note that the component has `ChangeDetectionStrategy.OnPush` turned on, so this means that we assume that the new reference will come as the input.
+The component accepts a numeric parameter, but there is no reference to streams.
 We can handle this with the `async` pipe:

 ```ts
 @Component({